jfischer/micropython-iot-hackathon/docs/intro.rst

 We will first update the firmware to use the latest version of MicroPython.
 Then, we can copy over a library module to read the light sensor.
 We can call it interactively via the Python REPL to sample the sensor.
-Next, we can copy over the AntEvents framework and write a short program to periodically sample the sensor.
+Next, we can copy over the ThingFlow framework and write a short program to periodically sample the sensor.

 To use the system remotely, we will send messages over the WiFi radio.